 Next year will also see a growing preference among travelers for ride-hailing apps.
-It expects that by 2019 mobile mobility will increase, so cars with on-demanded, shared and connected will be likely to become ever more popular.
-Combined car tech is very likely to shape and change the automotive industry for bigger and better things.
+It expects that by 2019, mobile mobility will increase, so shared cars will be likely to become ever more popular.

-Technology and connectivity are intertwined and expected to work in synchronization and unison, to provide users the capacity to stay in touch worldwide, do business, move packages, and get from point A to point B as quickly and reliably as possible.
+Technology and connectivity are expected to work in synchronization as one, to provide users the capacity to stay in touch with the world, do business, move packages, and get from point A to point B as quickly and reliably as possible.

-This sort of demand and understanding of the aspects of supply and demand charts explain why corporate travel prices are likely to increase next year.
+This aspects of supply and demand charts explain why corporate travel prices are likely to increase next ye